seaky/nspanel_pro_tools_apk/README.md

 * activate toggle
   * activates a background service which runs even if tha app is killed
   * toggle state is presisted
-  * background service activates itself is the screen goes off
+  * background service activates itself if the screen goes off, if the screen is active the app does not monitor any sensor event
   * currently this option observes the proximity sensor gestures (current unable to disable it. see next version)
 * resume on boot
-  * activates the background service automatically without any user interaction
+  * activates the background service automatically after reboot without any user interaction
   * after reboot the app may not visible in app switcher
 * wake on touch
   * panel touch will also wakes up the device